 Hypoplastic left heart syndrome (HLHS) is a severe congenital defect of the heart where the left side of the heart does not develop normally during early weeks of fetal development.
 The cause is unknown.

 The left sided pumping chambers (left atrium, left ventricle) are very small and the two important valves (aortic and mitral) are either absent or underdeveloped.
 The flow of blood through the heart is very different because of the underdeveloped left side of the heart.
 Blood that comes from the lungs and contains oxygen flows through an opening between the upper pumping chambers (atrial septal defect, ASD) and then reaches the body through the ductus arteriosus that is connected to the aorta.
 Because the ductus arteriosus closes in the first few days of life the baby will seem normal initially and then become very ill once that vessel closes due to the reduced amount of oxygenated blood flow to the body.
 The baby's color will become grayish-blue because of the low level of oxygen (called cyanosis).
-The baby will have rapid breathing, difficulty feeding and will not survive beyond about six weeks of age without treatment.
-This condition accounts for 25% of the deaths from cardiac conditions in the first weeks of life.

 For more information, including resources for parents and general information about congenital cardiac conditions, visit the following websites: